Technical writing: Scientific

+Basic elements

 In most cases, however, technical writing is used to help convey complex scientific or niche subjects to end users with a wide range of comprehension.
 To ensure the content is understood by all, Plain Language (PL) is used, and only factual content is provided.
 Modern procedural technical writing relies on simple terms and short sentences rather than detailed explanations with unnecessary information like personal pronouns, abstract words, and unfamiliar acronyms.
 To achieve the right grammar; procedural documents are written from a third-person, objective perspective with an active voice and formal tone.
 Technical writing grammar is very similar to print journalism and follows a very similar style of grammar.

-Although technical writing plays an integral role in the work of engineering, health care, and science; it does not require a degree in any of these fields.
+Although technical writing plays an integral role in the work of engineering, health care, and science, it does not require a degree in any of these fields.
 Instead, the document's author must be an expert in technical writing.
-An organization's subject-matter experts, internal specifications, and a formal engineering review process are relied upon to ensure accuracy.
-The division of labor helps bring greater focus to the two sides of an organization's documentation.
+An organization's subject-matter experts(SMEs), internal specifications, and a formal engineering review process are relied upon to ensure accuracy.
+Established roles create the necessary division of labor to bring greater focus to the two sides of an organization's documentation.
+In general, a technical writer is tasked with ensuring the correct style and formatting are applied, while SMEs review for accuracy.
 Most technical writers hold a liberal arts degree in a writing discipline, such as technical communication, journalism, English, technical journalism, communication, etc. Technical writing is the largest segment of the technical communication field.

 Examples of fields requiring technical writing include computer hardware and software, architecture, engineering, chemistry, aeronautics, robotics, manufacturing, finance, medical, patent law, consumer electronics, biotechnology, and forestry.